 AARP Hearing Center

-All 156 VA National Cemeteries and 35 soldiers' lots will be open to the public throughout Memorial Day weekend, from May 23 through May 26.
-The events are expected to draw more than 100,000 attendees and will include wreath-laying ceremonies, commemorative speeches, the playing of the Taps and other tributes honoring fallen veterans.
+All 157 VA National Cemeteries and 35 soldiers’ lots will be open to the public throughout Memorial Day weekend, from May 22 through May 26.
+The events are expected to draw about 100,000 attendees nationwide and will include wreath-laying ceremonies, commemorative speeches, the playing of Taps and other tributes honoring fallen veterans.

-For a comprehensive list of official VA National Cemetery Memorial Day events and visiting hours, refer to the National Cemetery Administration's Memorial Day 2025 page.
-Those interested in volunteering can explore opportunities at VA national cemeteries through the NCA webpage.
+For a comprehensive list of official VA National Cemetery Memorial Day events and visiting hours, refer to the VA's Memorial Day 2026 page.
+The VA notes that events continue to be updated through May 22 and encourages attendees to verify details with host locations as schedules may change.

 VA Burial Benefits

-Almost all veterans who received an honorable discharge are eligible for a burial benefit, even if they did not serve in combat.
+Almost all veterans who received an honorable discharge are eligible for VA burial and memorial benefits, even if they did not serve in combat.
 Although federal burial grounds are long established, many veterans and military families are unaware of the broad eligibility and benefits available to them.
 Click here to learn more.

 Additions to the Veterans Legacy Memorial

-The VA is encouraging Americans to honor fallen service members by leaving tributes on the Veterans Legacy Memorial (VLM) website, which includes over 10 million pages of information about veterans buried in national, state, territorial and tribal VA cemeteries.
+Those unable to attend events in person may still honor fallen service members by leaving tributes on the Veterans Legacy Memorial (VLM) website, which includes over 10 million pages of information about veterans buried in national, state, territorial and tribal VA cemeteries.

 The VLM provides a platform for family and friends to share lasting memories of a veteran by uploading written tributes, photos, biographies, documents and other personal information.
 Additionally, living veterans approved for pre-need burial in a VA National Cemetery can share their own stories on VLM through the “Your Life, Your Story” feature.